 We are pleased to announce that our application for indexing in the Directory of Open Access Journals (DOAJ) has been successful.
 DOAJ curates and provides access to high-quality, open-access, peer-reviewed journals.
 You can find our entry here.

-Vol 2 No 1 (2025): Focus: Vocational Education and Training Systems Between School and Company
+Vol 2 No 2 (2025): Focus: History of Vocational Education and Training

 View All Issues